atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 that 1/18 of the ATONE distributed be minted to feed the Community Pool.
 This corresponds to an amount of 5,388,766 ATONE.

-The same amount will be minted to feed a reserved address (say `0x00000000000000000buidldao`) for future funding of the Treasury DAO.
+The same amount will be minted to feed a reserved address for future funding of the Treasury DAO.

 ### Total supply